-Additional information on the Discipline is available at: https://www.universityofgalway.ie/philosophy/
+Additional information on the School of Education is available at:

 Salary: € 63,624 to € 101,498 p.a.
 This appointment will be made on the Lecturer scale in line with current Government pay policy and in accordance with the terms and conditions of the University's Remuneration policy.
 QA321-Updated-PP-Remuneration.pdf (universityofgalway.ie)